 - Banana and chocolate chips (or chocolate syrup)

-Option 1: If you plan to enjoy your leftover pancakes soon, you can store the remaining protein pancakes in an air-tight container in the fridge for up to 3-days.
+Store fully cooled protein pancakes in an airtight container in the fridge for up to 3-days.
 Reheat pancakes in the microwave, starting with 1-minute (adjust the time to heat your pancakes as needed to reheat to your desired temperature).

 Possible Dietary Restrictions?